kossoinig/solace-demo-java/README.md

 Tip - You can find above launch parameters in Connect tab of the Cluster Manager page (expand first section)

-The output will show no messages until the last one is launched.
-Messages produced there are consumed by the crewRelaySvcSubscriber and crewPayAnalyticsProcessor applications.
-The processor transforms and republishes on the topic consumed by the analyticsDataPipelineSubscriber.

-Stop the processor to show no messages flowing to the data pipeline on the second topic.
-Stop the publisher to show no messages flowing to the processor or crewRelaySvcSubscriber.

-See related presentation PPT for details of the problem setup for this demo.
+(description details to be added)

 ## Authors

-This demo was prepared by Karl Ossoinig, and is based on the work done for the solace-samples-jms project.
+This demo is being prepared by Karl Ossoinig, and is based on work done in the Java related solace-samples projects.
-See the list of original [contributors](https://github.com/SolaceSamples/solace-samples-jms/contributors) who participated in that project.

 ## License